Communication Studies (Community)

 "Communication Studies" is the sixteenth episode of the first season of the U.S. television sitcom Community.
 It originally aired on February 11, 2010, on NBC.

-In the episode, Jeff tries to help Britta regain the confidence in their relationship after an embarrassing drunk dial by her.
+In the episode, on Abed's advice, Jeff tries to help Britta regain confidence in their relationship after an embarrassing drunk dial.
 Meanwhile, Annie and Shirley's plan to take revenge on Chang for humiliating Troy and Pierce backfires.
+The episode is also notable for beginning the series' Beetlejuice gag, in a character uttering "Beetlejuice," a name next uttered in "Cooperative Calligraphy," and again for a final time in "Horror Fiction in Seven Spooky Steps," leading to Betelgeuse (Beetlejuice) himself walking by, as in the Beetlejuice franchise, wherein the man would enter the scene upon his name being uttered thrice.

 The episode was written by Chris McKenna and directed by Adam Davidson.
 It received mostly positive critical reviews.

 Plot

 Jeff (Joel McHale) is invited to Greendale College's Valentine's Day dance by his girlfriend and statistics professor, Michelle (Lauren Stamile).
 On the way to the library, he discovers a voicemail from a drunk Britta (Gillian Jacobs) from the previous night.
-At the library, Annie (Alison Brie), Shirley (Yvette Nicole Brown) and Abed (Danny Pudi) receive Valentine's Day gifts, but Troy (Donald Glover) and Pierce (Chevy Chase) do not.
+At the library, Annie (Alison Brie), Shirley (Yvette Nicole Brown), and Abed (Danny Pudi) receive Valentine's Day gifts, but Troy (Donald Glover) and Pierce (Chevy Chase) do not.
 Jeff plays a hungover Britta the message she left him, mocking the implication of the booty call, leaving her humiliated.

-The booty call changes Jeff and Britta's mutually competitive relationship as she is too embarrassed to talk to him.
-Abed explains that the only way they can go back to the old relationship is for her to see him embarrass himself.
+After the group notices that Britta has been left too embarrassed to talk to Jeff as a result of the booty call, Abed explains that according to the rules of character dynamics in sitcoms like theirs, due to the interruption of Jeff's and Britta's sexual tension-imbued storyline, the only way the two can go back to their old mutually competitive relationship is for her to see him embarrass himself.
+They decide that Jeff must return Britta's drunk booty call with a fake drunk one of his own.
 Jeff and Abed spend the evening getting drunk enough for Jeff to make a believable call.
-The next day, they discover that Jeff made calls to both Michelle and Britta, but don't remember anything about either of them.
+The next day, they discover that Jeff made calls to both Michelle and Britta but don't remember anything about either of them.